 The solutions proposed by the kabbalists were different.
-The influence of conventional neoplatonic position, for which evil has no objective reality and is only relative.
-Man is incapable of receiving all the influence of the Sephiroth, and it is this inadequacy which lies at the origin of evil, which therefore has an exclusively negative reality.
+The influence of the conventional Neoplatonic position, for which evil has no objective reality and is only relative.
+Man is incapable of receiving all the influence of the Sephiroth, and it is this inadequacy that is at the origin of evil, which therefore has an exclusively negative reality.

-On the other hand, we find a definition of the Sephirah Gevurah as the left hand of the Blessed Sacrament, which is blessed, and as a quality whose name is evil, which has many ramifications in the forces of judgment, coercive and limiting powers in the universe.
-This led to the conclusion that there must necessarily be a positive root of evil and death, which was counterbalanced in the unity of the Divinity from the root of good and life.
+On the other hand, we find a definition of the Sephirah Gevurah as the left hand of the Blessed Sacrament, which is blessed, and as a quality whose name is evil, which has many ramifications in the forces of judgment, in the coercive and limiting powers in the universe.
+This led to the conclusion that there must necessarily be a positive root of evil and death, which was counterbalanced in the unity of Divinity by the root of good and life.

 So it was Adam who activated the potential evil hidden in the Tree of Knowledge, separating the two trees and also separating the Tree of Knowledge from its fruit, now detached from its source.
-This event is called metaphorically the cutting of the shoots and is the archetype of all the great sins mentioned in the Bible, whose common denominator was the introduction of division into the divine unity.
+This event is called metaphorically cutting the shoots and is the archetype of all the great sins mentioned in the Bible, whose common denominator was the introduction of division into divine unity.

-The essence of Adam’s sin was that he introduced the separation above and below, in what was to be united, a separation of which every sin is fundamentally a repetition, apart from the sins concerning magic and witchcraft, which according to the kabbalists unite what should remain separate.
-Indeed, this conception also tends to emphasize the power of judgment contained in the Tree of Knowledge of the power of love and of piety contained in the Tree of Life.
+The essence of Adam’s sin was that he introduced the separation above and below, in what was to be united, separation of which every sin is a repetition, apart from the sins concerning magic and witchcraft, which according to the kabbalists unite what should remain separate.
+Indeed, this conception also tends to emphasize the power of judgment contained in the Tree of Knowledge of the power of love and piety contained in the Tree of life.

-The latter pours its influence abundantly, while the former is a restrictive force, with a tendency to become autonomous; and it can do so either as a result of man’s actions or as a metaphysical process in the higher worlds.
-Both conceptions appear in kabbalistic literature, without a clear distinction being made between them.
-The cosmic evil deriving from the internal dialectic of the process of emanation here is not differentiated from the moral evil produced by human actions.
+The second abundantly pours its influence, while the first is a restrictive force, with a tendency to become autonomous; and it can do so both as a result of man’s actions and as a metaphysical process in the higher worlds.
+Both conceptions appear in kabbalistic literature, without a clear distinction between them.
+The cosmic evil resulting from the internal dialectic of the emanation process here is not differentiated from the moral evil produced by human actions.